jadrzy/ProjectPythonForMachineLearning/README.md

        width=400/>
 </p>

-- clone repository into collab
+- clone repository into collab (this line should be executed at the start of every notebook):
 ```
 !git clone https://{token}@github.com/jadrzy/PythonForMachineLearning.git
 ```